DetectPlay/.github/profile/README.md

 - Medium 250
 - Hard 500

-- **Players who submit their solutions within “24 hours” of the CTF's launch will receive 2X points**
+- **Players who submit their solutions within “24 hours” of the Practice Audit Contest's launch will receive 2X points**

 ### 4. What is the Launch date of Detect Play?
 The launch date of Detect Play is **15th July 2023**.